 Many years ago I tried the oil cleansing method and hated it so much I gave up after a week.
-I didn’t feel like it was actually cleaning my skin and on top of that I started to break out.
+I didn’t feel like it was actually cleaning my skin and on top of that, I started to break out.
 Now that I am older and wiser (ha!)
 I realize the problem wasn’t with the oil cleansing method itself, but how I was going about it.
-I am in love with it and nothing has made my skin look better.
-So, let me tell you about the OCM for short and why your skin will thank you.

-After a few weeks I was shocked at how different my skin look.
+After a few weeks, I was shocked at how different my skin looks.
 Acne?
 Gone.
 Wrinkles?
 Smoother.
 Face?
-Glowing!
-Now, I hate to use the word “glowing” in relation to skincare because I think it is misleading in many cases but OCM really does make your skin glow.
+Bright and clear.
 That’s because while traditional moisturizers only reach the top layers of your skin, oils can go so much deeper.
 They clear out all the gunk and replace it with soft, glowing goodness.
 Oh, and if you didn’t know oil dissolves oil.
 Yes, that means if you have oily skin this method is perfect for you, too.

-So how does the Oil Cleansing Method Work?
+Here’s How I Use the Oil Cleansing Method

 1.)
-Basically, you wet your face with clean hands.
+Wet your face with clean hands.
 (Clean hands are so important otherwise you could be rubbing dirt into your face.
 No Bueno.)

 3.)
 Run a washcloth or microfiber cloth under hot water, squeeze out the excess water, and place on top of your face.
 Leave on for 20 seconds or until cool to let the steam absorb.
 Repeat at least one more time.

 4.)
 Rinse the washcloth and use it to clean off any excess oil.

-This method dissolves makeup, removes dirt, and adds back in moisture.
-Yes, it’s a makeup remover, cleanser and moisturizer all in one.
+The Oil Cleansing Method dissolves makeup, removes dirt, and adds moisture back in.
+Yes, it’s a makeup remover, cleanser, and moisturizer all in one.

 What Can Go Wrong?

-Many people, like me, try the OCM, have a bad experience, and give up on it.
+Many people, like me, try the Oil Cleansing Method, have a bad experience, and give up on it.
 Why?
-Well lots of reasons.
+Well, lots of reasons.

 Not all oils are created equal.
 When the oil cleaning method first started to gain in popularity bloggers and beauty experts were telling people to use coconut oil.
 There’s problem number one.